tanbro/redis_func_cache/README.md

 These scripts operate on the cache data structures (a sorted set for tracking items and a hash map for storing values) in a single atomic operation.
 This prevents race conditions that could occur if multiple Redis commands were issued separately.

 For Redis Cluster deployments, it's important to note that atomicity is guaranteed only within a single key's hash slot.
 Since our implementation uses two keys (a sorted set and a hash map) for each cache instance, both keys are designed to belong to the same hash slot.
-This ensures that all operations on these keys can be executed atomically within the cluster environment.
+The cluster policies automatically calculate key slots to ensure that all cache data for a single cache instance is always located on the same node in the cluster.
+This design guarantees that cache operations can be executed atomically within the cluster environment.

-This design enables safe operation in both multi-threaded and asynchronous environments while maintaining high-performance Redis I/O throughput.
+Theses designs enable safe operation in both multi-threaded and asynchronous environments while maintaining high-performance Redis I/O throughput.
 For best results, use the library with Redis 6.0 or newer to take advantage of native Lua script atomicity and advanced connection management features.

 ## Usage